 The students and faculty agree to work together to establish and maintain standards for honorable work.
 Students are not the primary enforcers of the policy, but they give meaning and value to the Honor Code by showing their respect for it and encouraging others to do the same.
 You should model appropriate behavior in word and deed and should not abet another's actions in violation.
 If asked by another to act inappropriately or you observe something improper, take reasonable action to rectify the problem: draw attention to it, ask the student to stop, remove the temptation, or alert the course staff.

 It's said that "you're only cheating yourself".
 I do honest work; why do I care if another student doesn't?

 Thank you for your commitment to integrity!
 We validate and celebrate your honest work.
 If dishonest dealings are rewarded with course grades as good or better than those given for sincere achievement, it diminishes us all.
 We demonstrate our respect for those who do right by holding accountable those who do not.
 We ask you to do your part by not providing unpermitted assistance nor giving tacit approval to dishonorable actions.

 How do I follow up on a sensitive/confidential matter?

-These conversations can be difficult and knowing that email is susceptible to misunderstanding, I much prefer that we talk face-to-face.
-Please directly contact me (Julie) to schedule a private meeting.
+These conversations can be difficult and, knowing that email is susceptible to misunderstanding, we recommend directly contacting the instructor to schedule a private face-to-face meeting.